 After three years, as envisioned, Antoine has a choice to make; return to France or to remain here and become established on his own concession.
 Like the majority of the volunteers, he decides to remain in his new country.

-On January 5, 1655, Antoine gets what can only be described as his just reward.
+On January 5, 1655, Antoine gets what can only be described as, "his just reward".
 He will become the master of his own domain.
 The Dailleboust lord concedes not one, but two parcels to him that he will exploit with his companion and associate François Gaulin.
-One of the 15 arpents or land is near Coulonge.
-It edges on the "Main road" (today the Saint-Louis road) which goes from Québec to the Cap-Rouge.
+One of the 15 arpents of land is near Coulonge.
+It edges on the "Main road" (today the Saint-Louis road) which goes from Québec to Cap-Rouge.
 The other property is another 200 arpents and it is located in the seigniory of Lauzon, facing the river.
 Antoine will devote the next three years to clearing his two properties and to fish eel with his partner.